 2021 Parks Improvement Millage

-In addition to extensive renovations and additions at Manhattan Park, additional trails through several undeveloped properties, shade shelters and sport courts, the millage request would include removing and replacing five playgrounds in the City.
+Specifically, the millage would allow for extensive renovations and additions at Manhattan Park, trails through several undeveloped properties, shade shelters, a splash pad and sports courts.
+It also would include replacing five playgrounds in the City.
 Four of these playgrounds are on property owned by EGR Public Schools and the other playground is on City-owned property.

 City of EGR Parks Improvement Millage

-If placed on the November ballot and approved by voters, the City would use the parks improvement millage to cover all costs for the design, purchase and installation of new playground facilities at Breton Downs, Lakeside and Wealthy elementary schools, the EGR Public Schools Woodcliff Administration Building and Manhattan Recreation Area.
+If the Parks Improvement Millage is approved by EGR voters, the City would use the funding to cover all costs for the design, purchase and installation of new playground facilities at Breton Downs, Lakeside and Wealthy elementary schools, the EGR Public Schools Woodcliff Administration Building and Manhattan Park.

-The parks improvement millage also would potentially fund the following projects outlined in the Parks and Recreation Master Plan:
+The millage also would potentially fund the following projects outlined in the 2020 Community Parks and Recreation Master Plan:

 |Breton Downs, Lakeside, Wealthy, WECC|